7Ds7/videojs-vjsdownload/README.md

  * downloadURL: oprional file to download (default: null)

 ## Style
-By default the download icon is the play button icon rotated 90deg with some suggar on top, to include a custom icon please refer to videojs-vjsdownload.css file
+By default the download icon is a clip path, to include a custom icon please refer to videojs-vjsdownload.css file